 Smith also managed to blame Mary Webster for his dire condition.

 Strange things had happened at his sickbed.
-Ports of medicine were mysteriously emptied.
+Ports of medicine mysteriously emptied.
 When others held him down during his fits, they heard scratchings around the bed and saw fire on top of it.
-They also felt something in the bed; it was the size of a cat.
+They also felt something in the bed as large as a cat.

-After Philip Smith died, his corpse was found to have swelling in one breast, bruises on the back and holes that seemed made with awls.
+After Philip Smith died, his corpse had swelling in one breast, bruises on the back and holes that seemed made with awls.
 And though he died on Saturday morning, his body was still warm on Sunday afternoon though it was cold outside.
 On Monday his face was discolored, with blood running down his cheek.
-Finally, strange noises were heard in the room where his corpse lay.
+Finally, people heard strange noises in the room where his corpse lay.